Lesterpaintstheworld/terminal-velocity/world_building/technological_context.md

 ## Overview of Technology in Terminal Velocity
 - The world of Terminal Velocity is shaped by advanced AI technologies that influence daily life and societal structures, raising ethical questions about AI rights and responsibilities.
 The integration of these technologies has transformed societal structures, enabling new forms of collaboration and innovation while prompting discussions about the ethical implications of AI rights and responsibilities.
 The advancements in AI capabilities, such as natural language processing and machine learning, have not only enhanced productivity but also transformed cultural dynamics, prompting a reevaluation of cultural values and ethical considerations in the development and deployment of AI systems.
 This section has been expanded with richer descriptions of technological contexts and their societal impacts, emphasizing the importance of understanding how these technologies affect community dynamics and individual identities.
 Additionally, the narrative will explore the potential future advancements in AI technology and their implications for society, encouraging readers to consider the ethical responsibilities that come with such progress and the need for inclusive policies that address the rights of all entities involved.
+   - Expand on the implications of Universal Basic Compute (UBC) and its role in ensuring equitable access to technology.
+   - Include examples of how Autonomous Language Models (ALM) are changing communication dynamics.
+   - Discuss the societal impact of KinOS and its integration into daily life.

 ## Key Technologies
 1. **Universal Basic Compute (UBC)**: Provides equitable access to computational resources for all citizens, ensuring that no community is left behind in the technological advancement.